krakenjs/post-robot/README.md

 ## Parent to popup messaging

+Unfortunately, IE blocks direct post messaging between a parent window and a popup, on different domains.

-In order to use post-robot in IE9+ between two different windows on different domains (like a parent window and a popup) you will need to set up an invisible bridge in an iframe on your parent page:
+In order to use post-robot in IE9+ with popup windows, you will need to set up an invisible 'bridge' iframe on your parent page:

 ```
    [ Parent page ]